-Orange Shield is a mobile device application that is available in the Apple App Store and Google Play.
-Orange Shield can immediately connect to the police no matter where you are, and has a format to make a report, a peer-to-peer text alert system, a way to request a Safe Walk escort on campus, a resource guide and a profile that includes pertinent medical information in case of a medical emergency.
+Rave Guardian is a mobile device application that is available in the Apple App Store and Google Play.
+It can immediately connect to the police no matter where you are, and has a format to make a report, a peer-to-peer text alert system, a way to request a Safe Walk escort on campus, a resource guide and a profile that can include pertinent medical information to assist in case of a medical emergency.